Oyne railway station

-Oyne railway station is a former railway station serving the small village of Oyne, Aberdeenshire.
+Oyne railway station is a former railway station that served the small village of Oyne, Aberdeenshire.

 History

 Oyne station was built by the Great North of Scotland railway on its line from Aberdeen to Keith.
 Like most stations on the line, it was opened in 1854.
 It was closed like most intermediate stops on the line in 1968 by the Beeching cuts.